Intermesh/groupoffice-docs/using/finance.rst

    Contracts

+.. _finance_templates:

 Templates
 ---------

-You can setup :ref:`templates<templates>` For documents, emails and statements .
+You can setup :ref:`templates<templates>` For documents, emails and statements.
+The general template syntax is described in :ref:`the document templates section here<templates>`.

 Available variables
 ````````